RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 The [kafka-manager](https://github.com/yahoo/kafka-manager) is an interactive web based tool for managing Apache Kafka.
 Kafka manager has beed integrated in the stack.
 It is accessible at `http://<your-host>/kafkamanager/`

 ### Check Health
 Each of the containers in the stack monitor their own health and show the output as healthy or unhealthy.
-A script called `bin/radar-health` is used to check this output and send an email to the maintainer if a container is unhealthy.
+A script called `bin/radar-docker health` is used to check this output and send an email to the maintainer if a container is unhealthy.

 First check that the `MAINTAINER_EMAIL` in the .env file is correct.

 Then make sure that the SMTP server is configured properly and running.

-If systemd integration is enabled, the `radar-health` script will check health of containers every five minutes.
+If systemd integration is enabled, the `bin/radar-docker health` script will check health of containers every five minutes.
 It can then be run directly by running if systemd wrappers have been installed
 ```
 sudo systemctl start radar-check-health.service
 ```
 Otherwise, the following manual commands can be invoked.

-Add a cron job to run the `radar-health` script periodically like -
+Add a cron job to run the `bin/radar-docker health` script periodically like -
 1. Edit the crontab file for the current user by typing `$ crontab -e`
 2. Add your job and time interval.
 For example, add the following for checking health every 5 mins -

 ```
-*/5 * * * * /home/ubuntu/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/bin/radar-health
+*/5 * * * * /home/ubuntu/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/bin/radar-docker health
 ```

 You can check the logs of CRON by typing `grep CRON /var/log/syslog`.